 Pay a visit to Ray’s BBQ Shack in the Third Ward, where pitmaster Ray S. Busch dishes out some fine East Texas-style barbecue and soul food, including smoked boudin and smoked oxtails (on Thursdays).
 In north Houston, husband and wife Steve and Sherice Garner put out their take of the East Texas-style ‘cue, including boudin and smoked turkey legs, at Southern Q. The “Taste of the South Sampler,” which includes turkey, sausage, brisket, ribs, beans, potato salad, Cajun rice and grilled corn, is a good introduction to what they have to offer.

-Soon to have a permanent home in Bellaire, Blood Bros BBQ has gained a following with its pop ups at Glitter Karaoke.
+Now with a permanent home in Bellaire, Blood Bros BBQ originally gained a following with its pop ups at Glitter Karaoke.
 Brothers Robin and Terry Wong, and their friend and pitmaster Quy Hoang, create innovative takes on traditional barbecue.
 You’ll find gochujang burnt ends, togarashi beef ribs, smoked meat bahn mi, and a mac-and-cheese-stuffed sausage that has somewhat of a cult following.

 In Tomball, Tejas Chocolate Craftory brings together an unlikely pair: barbecue and chocolate.
 And the smoked meats here earned the family run joint the number 6 spot on Texas Monthly’s 50 Best BBQ Joints in Texas list.
 Its mole barbecue sauce, an elaborate and expensive endeavor, is worth a try.
 Tejas is also one of several barbecue joints in town that serve barbecue pastrami as a special.
 Roegels Barbecue Co. in the Briargrove area, also puts out a tasty pastrami Reuben on Thursdays.
 Don’t limit your visit here to Thursdays, though.
 Roegels, also on Texas Monthly’s 2017 list, serves tender and moist brisket, ribs and smoked turkey that don’t disappoint.